 From 1865 to 1867, British authorities rounded up supporters of the Irish Republican Brotherhood, an Irish independence movement, and transported sixty-two of them to the penal colony of Western Australia.
 They were convicted of crimes ranging from treason-felony to outright rebellion.
-Sixteen were soldiers who were court martialed for failing to report or stop the treason and mutinous acts of the others.
+Sixteen were soldiers who were court-martialled for failing to report or stop the treason and mutinous acts of the others.
 Among them was John Boyle O'Reilly, later to become the editor of the Boston newspaper The Pilot.
-They were sent on the convict ship Hougoumont, arriving at Fremantle on 9 January 1868, at the Convict Establishment (now Fremantle Prison).
+They were sent on the convict ship Hougoumont which arrived at Fremantle on 9 January 1868, and were interned in the Convict Establishment (now Fremantle Prison).
 Wikipedia.

 Amos, Keith 1988, The Fenians in Australia 1865-1880, NSWUP.

 Barry, Liam 1992, The Dramatic Escape of Fenian John Boyle O'Reilly, CFN Publications, Australind.

 Barry, Liam 2006, Voices from the Tomb: A Biographical Dictionary of the 62 Fenians Transported to Western Australia, National Gaelic Publications.

 Fennell, Thomas McCarthy 2000, Voyage of the Hougoumont and Life at Fremantle, ed Philip Fennell & Marie King, privately published.

 Pease, Z.W.
 2002, The Catalpa Expedition, Hesperian Press.